 Will Soda Cans Explode In Checked Luggage – Explained

 The risk of soda cans exploding in checked luggage is something many travelers worry about.
-While it is possible for soda cans to explode, certain factors can contribute to this happening.
-Here are a few tips to remember to travel with soda cans in checked luggage safely.
+While soda cans can explode, certain factors can contribute to this happening.
+Here are a few tips to remember to travel safely with soda cans in checked luggage.

 Understanding The Nature Of Soda Cans In Pressurized Environments